dotnetcore/sharding-core/README.md

             // other configure....
         }
 ```
-then efcore support sharding，like sharding-jdbc in java,u can happy coding for efcore
+then efcore support sharding table，like sharding-jdbc in java,u can happy coding for efcore

 ```csharp
 [Route("api/[controller]")]